-Work to encourage biodiversity is now complete.
+Work to encourage biodiversity continues

 Over the last few weeks 14 acres of Hungerford Common has been cultivated and seeded to re-introduce a host of traditional wild flowers including harebell, knapweed, field scabious and cowslip.